 - If we sold Your personal information or disclosed Your personal information for a business

 - The categories of personal information categories sold

 - The categories of personal information categories disclosed

-- The right to delete Personal Data.
+- The right to delete personal information.
 You have the right to request the deletion of Your

-Personal Data, subject to certain exceptions.
-Once We receive and confirm Your request, We will
+personal information, subject to certain exceptions.
+Once we receive and confirm Your request, we

-delete (and direct Our Service Providers to delete) Your personal information from our records,
+will delete (and direct our Service Providers to delete) Your personal information from our records,

-is necessary for Us or Our Service Providers to:
+necessary for us or our Service Providers to: